-Figure 8: CA Lifeline participation and the share of African American population (2021)
+Figure 8: CA Lifeline participation and the share of African American population (2021). (authors' calculations based on CPUC data)

 Contrary to Hauge et al. (2007) which found that states with proportionally more educated citizens have higher participation rates, our analysis found no significant association between CA Lifeline participation rate and the share of population with higher education.
 We also did not find any significant association between participation rates and a PUMA's share of foreign-born population (neither citizenship nor US residency is an eligibility requirement for CA Lifeline).